Speech Outline Generator

 1. Define Your Specific Purpose

-To inform my classmates about how English literature has evolved over time and influenced other literary traditions.
+• To inform my classmates about how English literature has evolved over time and influenced other literary traditions.

 2. Develop a Thesis Statement

-The impact of climate change on coastal communities Climate change has profoundly impacted coastal communities, causing increased frequency of extreme weather events and threats to local ecosystems.
+Climate change has profoundly influenced coastal communities by raising the incidence of extreme weather events and threatening local ecosystems.

 3. Determine Your Main Points

 • The main points are not announcements.
 Announcements are statements like “I’m going to tell you about climate change.”
-Such sentences don’t give your audience a clear idea of what point you will make, so they cannot be main points.
+Such sentences don’t give your audience a clear idea of what argument you will make, so they cannot be main points.

 4. Add Supporting Points